 Altered sleep patterns - many children may have fears about going to bed or sleeping alone at night.
 Some may experience nightmares.
-Some children may have seen flames, seen or smelled smoke.
+Some children may have seen or heard extensive information or seen detailed accounts of the disaster.

-Children need comforting.
-They may want a hug, a special toy to take to bed, a night-light.
+Children need comforting - They may want a hug, a special toy to take to bed, or a night-light.
 Children also need opportunities to tell you about their fears and what they have experienced.